beoungl/CS189_project/README.md

 # Pipeline

 The pipeline for this project is available on this github.

+Phylogenetic tree processing requires NCBI BLAST, ClustalW, and Etetoolkit online tree viewer.
+Satsuma2 and Chromosomepaint requires two different script, while MUMMER is completed using one script.
+Assemblystats require only one script as well.
+Result can be seen in the [final paper](https://docs.google.com/document/d/1KNQ6TGLGn5cANC1CSuzZIuPjTDEG9VN8L9dKRxzwwns/edit).

 # Pipeline steps